Krystian20857/SoundMixerHardware/README.md

 * [Models](#models)

 ## Electric Design
-Design is very simple it consists of microcoltroller, power prividers, sliders, buttons and connectors.
+Design is very simple it consists of microcoltroller, power providers, sliders, buttons and connectors.
 I predict alternative usage of linear voltage stabilizer and SMPS for more power hungry systems.
 Remember not to solder these parts together.
 All of microcoltroller pins are drived to external gold-pins.

 #### Schematic
 ![Schematic](./images/schematic_image.png)